wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ brew services start postgresql`

-1. Create a default database, and a default user, and then log into the psql PostgreSQL command interpreter:
+1. Create a default database, and a default user, and then log into the 'psql' PostgreSQL command interpreter:

     ```
     (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ createdb